The Practical Reasons Candidates Talk About Improbable Policies

 "Priming" the issues

-It's not just student debt cancellation; Democrats have discussed a wide variety of potential policies that would be hard to pass, even with a majority in the Senate: reparations for slavery, the Green New Deal, expanding the Supreme Court and "Medicare for All" are dramatic proposals that appear to have very difficult paths to passage.
+It's not just student debt cancellation; Democrats have discussed a wide variety of potential policies that would be hard to pass, even with a majority in the Senate: Reparations for slavery, the Green New Deal, expanding the Supreme Court and "Medicare for All" are dramatic proposals that appear to have very difficult paths to passage.
 Even a less-drastic proposal, like a public option for health insurance, could be a stretch.

-Medicare for All, as presented by lawmakers like Vermont Sen. Bernie Sanders, is maybe the highest-profile example in this primary of a hyper-ambitious plan — not only would it be an overhaul of the U.S. healthcare system, but it would go further than even many existing single-payer systems around the world, as Sarah Kliff has reported at Vox.
+Medicare for All, as presented by lawmakers like Vermont Sen. Bernie Sanders, is maybe the highest-profile example in this primary of a hyperambitious plan — not only would it be an overhaul of the U.S. healthcare system, but also it would go further than even many existing single-payer systems around the world, as Sarah Kliff has reported at Vox.

 And it would have a tough time of passing.
-Sanders has said he'd try to pass it via reconciliation, which only requires a simple majority of 51 senators.
+Sanders has said he would try to pass it via reconciliation, which only requires a simple majority of 51 senators.
 But even if he could, and even if Democrats had 51 senators after 2020, getting those votes would be a stretch considering that an array of current Democratic senators oppose Medicare for All to some degree.

 It is still true, however, that debating it now doesn't do nothing.
 Politicians like Sanders and Warren may recognize that even if their policies don't pass in their respective (hypothetical) presidencies, talking about the policy now could lay the groundwork for Medicare for All in the future.